‘Grab what you can:’ The global rush for second passports

 There’s no way to know the precise numbers, says Peter Spiro, professor of law at Temple University.
 That’s because most countries don’t require citizens to declare whether they hold multiple nationalities.

 One thing seems clear, however: dual citizenship is becoming increasingly popular.
-In the 2021 census of the UK’s population, 2.1% of UK residents held multiple passports — around double the result of the 2011 census, in which 1.1% of the population self-declared as dual citizens.
+In the 2021 census of the UK’s population, 2.1% of England and Wales residents held multiple passports — around double the result of the 2011 census, in which 1.1% of the population self-declared as dual citizens.
 And in a recent YouGov poll of Americans, 6% self-declared as dual citizens.

 What kind of people hold multiple citizenships?